coddingtonbear/jirafs/readme.rst

 ~~~~~~~

 From within an issue folder, will print out the log file recording actions
-jirafs has performed for this ticket folder.
+Jirafs has performed for this ticket folder.

 ``git``
 ~~~~~~~